The 1619 Project: Historical accuracy

-In March 2020, historian Leslie M. Harris, who had been consulted for the project, wrote in Politico that she had been warned that the idea that the American Revolution was fought to protect slavery was inaccurate, and that the Times made avoidable mistakes, but that the project was "a much-needed corrective to the blindly celebratory histories".
+In March 2020, historian Leslie M. Harris, who had been consulted for the project, wrote in Politico that she had warned the project's team that the idea that the American Revolution was fought to protect slavery was inaccurate, and that the Times made avoidable mistakes, but that the project was "a much-needed corrective to the blindly celebratory histories".
 Hannah-Jones has also said that she stands by the claim that slavery helped fuel the revolution, though she concedes she might have phrased it too strongly in her essay, in a way that could give readers the impression that the support for slavery was universal.
 On March 11, 2020, Silverstein authored an "update" in the form of a "clarification" on the Times website, correcting Hannah-Jones's essay to state that "protecting slavery was a primary motivation for some of the colonists".
 This "clarification" was reportedly prompted by a private warning to Silverstein by Harvard classicist and political scientist Danielle Allen that she might go public with criticism if the passage on the revolution were not corrected.

 In December 2023, historian James Oakes wrote a detailed essay published in Jacobin that criticized the historical accuracy of the project in multiple areas, stating that it "has botched the history of the slave economy, misconstrued the origins of Northern economic development, erased the history of antislavery, and rendered emancipation irrelevant".
+Oakes had earlier written criticisms for Jacobin's peer reviewed journal Catalyst, where he stated that the project commonly overstates the effect and economic value of southern slavery in the wider American and international economy and falsely equated sharecropping and slavery.
+Oakes stated that Matthew Desmond's claims regarding Thomas Affleck's Cotton Plantation Record and Account Book misrepresents his sources, the work Desmond's cites as showing the commonality of the book and the influence it had on accounting actually noted how uncommonly the book was used and how it had little influence on the later development of accounting.

+Oakes also wrote that the project highly misrepresented the historiography of American slavery and argued that the project was less revisionist than it claimed.
+Oakes stated that the project's claim that 1619 was a little known date is inaccurate due to it being a prominent feature of historical studies, lectures, and popular books such as A People's History of the United States going back decades, and that most American school textbooks have worked to avoid patriotic narratives since the 1970's.